Adaptive Autoguidance for Item-Side Fairness in Diffusion Recommender Systems: Conclusions and Future Work

-We propose A2G-DiffRec, a diffusion recommender with adaptive guidance and unified popularity regularization for balanced item exposure.
+We propose \ourmethod, a diffusion recommender with adaptive guidance and a unified popularity regularization term for balanced item exposure.
 We also introduce AG-DiffRec, the first diffusion recommender incorporating autoguidance, as a principled baseline.
-Experiments show that A2G-DiffRec achieves consistent fairness gains with marginal accuracy loss compared with diffusion and non-diffusion baselines.
-Future work includes exploring richer degradation strategies for constructing the weak guiding model and evaluating our methods beyond implicit-feedback scenarios.
+Experiments show that \ourmethod achieves consistent fairness gains with marginal accuracy loss compared with diffusion and non-diffusion baselines.
+While \ourmethod shows promising results, several directions remain for future work.
+First, our approach focuses on unconditional diffusion models with early checkpoints as the weak model; exploring richer degradation strategies and combining autoguidance with conditional diffusion RSs may yield additional insights.
+Second, we primarily address item-side fairness through popularity-based metrics; extending the framework to user-side fairness or multi-stakeholder fairness remains an open challenge.
+Third, the guidance mechanism increases computational cost during both training and sampling, and reducing this cost through faster sampling methods or variants of autoguidance~\cite{gu25insitu} remains an open challenge.
+Finally, while we demonstrate fairness improvements in aggregate metrics, analyzing the fine-grained impact on specific item categories or user groups would provide deeper insights into the model's behavior. \begin{acks} This research was funded in whole or in part by the Austrian Science Fund (FWF): \href{https://doi.org/10.55776/COE12}{10.55776/COE12}, and \href{https://doi.org/10.55776/DFH23}{10.55776/DFH23}, and \href{https://doi.org/10.55776/P36413}{10.55776/P36413}; and by the State of Upper Austria and the Federal Ministry of Education, Science, and Research through grant LIT-2024-13-SEE-111. \end{acks}